 Brewing with the Standard Method:

 The standard method of brewing is based off of Alan Adler’s original recipe.
 This method allows you to get full-bodied shots of espresso-like coffee, similar to the coffee brewed by moka pots.
-You can brew up to three shots of espresso style coffee using AeroPress coffee makers, and then decide how you’d like to consume them: in a more concentrated form, or a more delicate, diluted form.
+You can brew multiple shots of espresso style coffee using AeroPress coffee makers, and then decide how you’d like to consume them: in a more concentrated form, or a more delicate, diluted form.

 While with the moka pot, the only way to avoid using boiling water is through the use of small measures (for example, by removing the moka pot from the heat before it makes its characteristic bubbling sound), with AeroPress coffee makers you have complete control of temperature and other brewing variables like brew time and grind size.